-The Museum is a joint initiative of the local branch of the R&SL and the district''s historical society.
-It is aimed at preserving and displaying Mallacoota''s unique WWII history in the context of the wider sweep of the local history of the district.
-It is located in a large concrete bunker which is heritage listed because of its role in WWII.
+The Mallacoota Bunker Museum is operated by the Mallacoota & District Historical Society.
+It is aimed at preserving and displaying Mallacoota's unique WWII history and the local history of the district.
+It is located in a large underground concrete bunker , from where anti-submarine operations were conducted throughout WWII.

 During that conflict, the Bunker was an important part of a chain of defence installations located along the southern and eastern coastline.
 It was the headquarters of RAAF coastal intelligence activity in the region, and provided the command post co-ordinating defence of shipping passing the south-east corner of the continent.
 Aerial surveillance was provided by Avro Ansons and by Beaufort aircraft from the adjacent airfield, while Sea Gull flying boats operated from Mallacoota Lake.